pfolta/WebView/README.md

 # WebView
-A desktop-like web browsing experience
+A desktop client for web applications